DiscipleTools/Documentation/hosting/wpengine-hosting.md

 A single instance is fine if you have one team in one location.

 You'll want a multisite if you have multiple teams, multiple locations, or need more control over who has access to what.
+We suggest using the subdirectly multisite install instead of the subdirectly install.
+The main benefit is that you can use one ssl cert for the whole site.

 We recommend starting with a multisite.
 This makes it easier to add instances later as your ministry grows.

+See [single or multisite](https://developers.disciple.tools/hosting/single-or-multisite) for more information.

 To use multisite you'll need to first purchase the "Wordpress Multisite" Add-on from Billing &gt; Purchase Add-ons \([https://my.wpengine.com/modify\_plan](https://my.wpengine.com/modify_plan)\).
 It will cost ~$200 \(one time expense\).